twollnik/YETI/README.rst

 - All new features should be tested.
 YETI uses the built-in ``unittest`` module.
   If you are new to testing in Python, this website is a good starting point:
   `unittest introduction <http://pythontesting.net/framework/unittest/unittest-introduction/>`_.
 - We follow a green build policy.
-This means that all the tests need to succeed on the test server before a Pull Request can be merged.
+This means that all the tests should succeed on the `test server <https://travis-ci.com/twollnik/YETI/>`_ before a Pull Request is merged.

 .. contributing-end-do-not-remove